cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 We'll configure an Inputs YAML file.
 This file will serve as the configuration for the manager blueprint inputs.
 Note that the various manager blueprints folders offer an *inputs.yaml.template* file, which can be copied and edited with the desired values.

-Below are examples of input.yaml file configurations for differnet providers.
+Below are examples of input.yaml file configurations for different providers.
 You can also generate a file on your own.<br>

 {% togglecloak id=1 %}**Configuring your Manager Blueprint**{% endtogglecloak %}
 {% gcloak 1 %}